Trap Adventure 2

-Trap Adventure 2 is an adventure-survival platform game.
+Trap Adventure 2 is a 2D platform game made by Hiroyoshi Oshiba.
 The game is known for its very hard levels, with endless traps similar to Cat Mario.
-It was originally released in 2016 for iOS and it gained popularity in 2018.
+It was originally released in 2016 for iOS and gained popularity in 2018.

+It is a sequel to Trap Adventure, a similarly difficult platform game released by the same developer in 2013.

 Gameplay

-Trap Adventure 2 is a nightmarish version of the original Super Mario Bros, and has a similar gameplay to Cat Mario.
+Trap Adventure 2 is a nightmarish version of the original Super Mario Bros, and has a similar gameplay to Shobon no Action.
 It is mostly a flip-screen game, but one part uses vertical scrolling.
-The game offers two modes for the player: normal mode and last chance mode.
+The game offers two modes: normal mode and last chance mode.
+In last chance mode, the player only has one life.
+An optional normal mode is available via in-app purchase.
+When bought, the player will have multiple lives and when they level up, they will get more lives.
 As the player runs and jumps into everything, a never-ending series of spikes, flames and other booby traps appear out of nowhere to kill the player, and once all lives are gone, it forces the player to start the game over again at the beginning with no checkpoints.
 The number of lives of players will increase as the player passes more levels of the game.
 Players have stated that the game is impossible to beat, although it has been beaten.